10 First Aid Skills Everyone Should Know

 Make sure your survival first aid kit is stocked with enough sterile dressings.

-You’ll also need supplies like irrigation syringes (Amazon link) and cotton balls for cleaning out the wound and antibiotic ointments to prevent infection.
+You’ll also need supplies like irrigation syringes (Amazon link), cotton balls to clean the wound, and antibiotic ointments to prevent infection.

 3. How to Treat Fever

 I’m surprised how few people know how to treat fever properly.
-Of course, in an everyday situation, you should get professional medical help for severe fevers.
+Of course, you should get professional medical help for severe fevers in everyday situations.

-If it is a disaster situation, though, and you cannot get to an ER, you need to reduce the fever yourself.
+If it is a disaster situation, though, and you cannot get to an ER, you must reduce the fever yourself.
 Read here what Cleveland Clinic recommends.

 4. Choking